mmomtchev/mmomtchev/README.md

 * [Queue](https://github.com/mmomtchev/Queue) - is a rather simple but useful package for rate-limiting access to external APIs
 * [SharedMap](https://github.com/mmomtchev/SharedMap) - is a `Map` that can be accessed by multiple `worker_threads`

+You can also check my Medium articles here: <https://mmomtchev.medium.com/>

 Besides writing software, I have been trying, for almost 10 years now, to create a video as stunningly beautiful as [this one](https://www.youtube.com/watch?v=a71bZ1YG68U) that I saw when I started [paragliding](https://github.com/mmomtchev/mmomtchev/blob/master/AERIAL_SPORTS.md).
 I have come [a long way](https://www.youtube.com/user/momtchev) since I started in [2012](https://www.youtube.com/watch?v=fzTU611kfrw).

 I am also the creator and the maintainer of <https://www.velivole.fr> (French) and <https://www.meteo.guru> (English), the leading free soaring weather site in Europe and the author and maintainer of <https://isitplausible.com>.